Acne fulminans: Outcome and treatment

 There is limited evidenced-based data concerning the treatment of AF.
 Treatment should be sought immediately in order to avoid hospitalization.
 If not treated, hospitalization for an extended period of time (usually two weeks) is likely.
 During hospitalization, the patient is tested for signs of system degradation, especially of the skeletal structure and the digestive tract.
 By this time open sores will develop on the upper torso.
 Some will be the size of dimes, others will be large enough to stick a couple fingers into.
 They will crust up, causing cohesion to any fabric the sores touch, which is extremely painful to remove.
 It is recommended to sleep on one's sides until the cystic condition subsides, in order to avoid any uncomfortable situations.
-Debridement and steroid therapy is preferred over antibiotics.
+Debridement and immunosuppressant drugs (e.g. prednisone) are preferred over antibiotics.
 Recurrent AF is extremely rare.
 Bone lesions typically resolve with treatment, but residual radiographic changes, such as sclerosis and hyperostosis, may remain.
 Scarring and fibrosis may result from this acute inflammatory process.
 The disease activates at the height of puberty, usually at around 13 years of age.
-Acne fulminans predominantly affects young males aged 13 to 22 years with a history of acne.
+Acne fulminans predominantly affects young Hispanic White males aged 13 to 22 years with a history of acne.
 Studies have found successful treatment with Antimicrobial Agents and Oral Prednisolone.